liulianni1688/Remote-sensing-time-series-change-detection/README.md

 * earthengine, geemap
 * our lib:  MTS_GS_LIB.cp37-win_amd64.pyd, please place it in the folder where the "main.ipynb" file resides

-After install the requirements, you can run the "main.ipynb" file to detect the block-based changes.
+After install the requirements, you can run the "main.ipynb" file to detect the block-level changes.

 Note that: Parameter adjustment is not supported in MTS-GS.v1